RocketChat/docs-old/guides/omnichannel-guides/omnichannel-agents-guides/email-inbox-email-as-a-channel.md

 ## Invite a fellow agent to an email inbox

-Suppose you get an email and you need the assistance of your fellow agent on it; you can invite them to this inbox using `/intvite @username`
+Suppose you get an email and you need the assistance of your fellow agent on it; you can invite them to this inbox using `/invite @username`.

 ![](../../../.gitbook/assets/image%20%28245%29.png)